JuliaPy/SymPy.jl/examples/tutorial.md

 subs(ex, (x,1), (y,pi))
 ```

-For version 0.4 and greater, pairs can be used for substitution with:
+Pairs can be used for substitution with:

 ```
 subs(ex, x=>1, y=>pi)